shadowrunners/Evelyn/README.md

 ## About

-Evelyn is an open-source Discord Bot and a safe alternative to bots that are heavily paywalled.
+Evelyn is an open-source Discord Bot made as a safe alternative to bots that are heavily paywalled.
+You can invite her to your server using [this link](https://invite.evelynbot.ml) or learn how to set up your own instance using our documentation located [here](https://docs.evelynbot.ml).
+Also, you can [join our Discord server](https://discord.gg/HwkDSs7X82) to see sneak peeks of future updates.

 ## Features